Scope of Review

 Food and Drug Administration:

-- Guidance on Conduct of Clinical Trials of Medical Products during COVID-19 Public Health Emergency (updated August 30, 2021)
+- Guidance on Conduct of Clinical Trials of Medical Products during COVID-19 Public Health Emergency (updated August 30, 2021; currently being revised, but will remain in effect until November 7, 2023, during which time it will be further revised)

-- Manufacturing, Supply Chain, and Drug and Biological Product Inspections During COVID-19 Public Health Emergency Questions and Answers (updated May 19, 2021)
+- Manufacturing, Supply Chain, and Drug and Biological Product Inspections During COVID-19 Public Health Emergency Questions and Answers (updated May 19, 2021; currently being revised, but will remain in effect until November 7, 2023)

 Office for Human Research Protections: